JamesCoding888/JavaOCP20221017/README.md

 > LuckyBall.java <br>
 - Description:  Design a method of Algorithm for record of how many times of each thread being conducted into guessing the Lucky Ball from users. <br>

+5. <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day20/runnable/daemon">Introduction of Runnable</a> <br>
+Continue of DaemonThreadExample1.java, we updated the inheritance of Log.java from "extends to Thread" to "implements Runnable" <br>
+Because only one super class could be extended to, what if we need to extend to any other class, respectively?
+We will do implement Runnable interface!

+In general speaking, we do encourage the use of Runnable over Thread: <br>

+1) While extending the Thread class, we're NOT overriding any of Thread's methods.
+However, we do override the method of Runnable (which Thread conducts implementation of Runnable). <br>

+This is a clear violation of IS-A Thread principle.
+For more detailed info of violation of IS-A Thread principle, please read the following description: <br>

+The "IS-A Thread" principle refers to the concept that a class that extends the Thread class is a type of thread, and should therefore be used as a thread in the same way that the Thread class is used. <br>

+The principle of IS-A is a fundamental principle of object-oriented programming, which states that a subclass should be able to be used anywhere that its superclass is expected. <br>

+In the case of threading, if a class extends the Thread class, it should be able to be used in the same way that the Thread class is used. <br>

+However, when extending the Thread class, it is generally not recommended to override the Thread class's run() method directly.
+Instead, it is recommended to implement the Runnable interface and pass an instance of the class to a Thread object's constructor. <br>

+This is because the Thread class provides other functionality besides just running a thread, such as managing thread states and handling thread interruptions. <br>

+By implementing the Runnable interface and passing it to a Thread object, we can separate the code that will actually run in the thread from the underlying thread management functionality provided by the Thread class. <br>

+So, while it is technically possible to override the Thread class's run() method when extending the Thread class, it is generally not recommended and can be considered a violation of the IS-A Thread principle. <br>

+The preferred approach is to implement the Runnable interface and separate the thread management functionality from the code that runs in the thread. <br>

+2) Beginning of Java 1.8, Runnable can be represented as lambda expressions <br>

+> DaemonRunnableExample1.java and LogImpl1.java <br>
+- Description:  <br>

+> DaemonRunnableExample2.java and LogImpl2.java <br>
+- Description:  <br>

 ------------------------------------------------------------------------------
 # day21 Java Advanced: IO